-Obviously, you are cutting out certain areas of your diet, the biggest being meat, so you just need to make sure you keep all of those vital nutrients by replacing your foods for vegan options.
+Obviously, you are cutting out certain areas of your diet, the biggest being meat, so you just need to make sure you keep all of those vital nutrients by replacing your foods with vegan options.

 Want to move fast?
 Jump to the right section below.

-When it comes to a vegan diet, there are a lot of myths around being vegan and being able to exercise properly.
-This isn't the case.
+When it comes to a vegan diet, there are a lot of myths about being vegan and being able to exercise properly.
+This isn’t the case.
 You can still exercise as normal, you just need to make sure you plan your meals and workouts to make sure you stay healthy.

 The same applies to all diets; you just need to keep that balance.
 So take the time to sit down and plan your meals and workouts.
 With vegan diets, you are cutting out things like meat and dairy, so you need to make sure you still get the nutrients those foods provide from somewhere else.
 A vegan diet that hasn’t been planned properly can miss out nutrients such a calcium, iron and vitamin B12, leading to deficiencies which can damage the body.

 The NHS website is a great place to find out where you can get these nutrients from a vegan diet.